 5 times x 8 seconds each

-Do this to improve your balance in the squatting position.
+Do this to improve your balance in the squatting position, and also to master the pre-bout ceremony.

 Team Training